jamiltarek55/Admin_Dashboard/README.md

   <li>In your system console write </li>

   `git init`<br/>
-  `git clone https://github.com/jamiltarek55/my-portfolio && cd my-portfolio`
+  `git clone https://github.com/jamiltarek55/Admin_Dashboard && cd Admin_Dashboard`

   <li>Then you will have to type the following command, depending on what you have installed, npm or yarn.</li>